darius/cant/overview.md

       string  -- ditto
       array, flexarray
     grid-2d   -- Just because this came up a lot in Advent of Code;
-              -- we don't have general multidimensional arrays yet.
+              -- we don't have general multidimensional arrays as yet.
 ```

 ```